nfms4redd/portal/doc/portal/description.rst

    Query Dialog

 If any `queryable` layer is visible on the map, you can get access to information and statistics related to them by clicking on the point you are interested to.
-A dialog is shown with an entry for each queryable layer that has features (if vector) or a no-data value (if raster) on that point.
+A dialog is shown with an entry for each queryable layer that has features (if vector) or a value different from "no-data" (if raster) on that point.
 When hovering one of the entries in the dialog, the related polygon feature is highlighted on the map (see image below).
 You can also zoom to that area by clicking the ``Zoom to area`` button, and access statistics based on it.

 .. figure:: img/query_dialog_2.png
    :align: center